Ruger SR-556 Takedown Review | A Highly Portable and Reliable AR

 Best of all, once the SR-556 Takedown is broken down and placed in the knapsack, you can't tell that you're carrying an AR rifle.
 Thanks to pockets for each component, there is no noticeable rattling or clanging when you're in motion.

-This is the kind of discreetness you want when carrying a weapon of any kind.
+This is the kind of discreetness you want when carrying any kind of weapon.
 Measuring 22.5 x 7 x 7.5 inches, you don't have to worry about a massive unit weighing you down.
-Inside, there is room for three 30-round Magpul mags, which just so happen to be included with the Ruger SR-556 Takedown.
+Inside, there is room for three 30-round Magpul magazines, which are included with the Ruger SR-556 Takedown.

-Even with all three SR-556 Takedown rifle components fitted into the knapsack, there's room for more.
-I've evident that Ruger carefully studied the takedown concept to ensure that the breakdown system was repeatable and reliable.
+Even with all three SR-556 Takedown rifle components fitted into the knapsack, there's still room for more.
+Ruger has clearly put a lot of thought into the takedown concept, ensuring that the breakdown system is repeatable and reliable.

 Stellar Craftsmanship

-Toward the end of the barrel, you'll find lugs that are designed to fit into grooves located in the upper receiver.
-Thanks to these components, each piece locks securely into place, even after plenty of extended use.
+Toward the end of the barrel, you'll find lugs designed to fit into grooves located in the upper receiver.
+These components ensure a secure lock for each piece, even with extended use.

 Piston AR Platform